Fatality Facts 2020Large trucks

 Number % Number %

-Thirty percent of passenger vehicle occupants killed in two-vehicle crashes with a large truck in 2020 were in vehicles struck head-on by the truck and another 25 percent were in vehicles that were side-struck by the truck.
-Twenty-three percent involved the front of the passenger vehicle striking the rear of the large truck.
+Thirty-two percent of passenger vehicle occupants killed in two-vehicle crashes with a large truck in 2022 were in vehicles struck head-on by the truck and another 25% were in vehicles that were side-struck by the truck.
+Twenty-one percent involved the front of the passenger vehicle striking the rear of the large truck.

 Large truck Passenger vehicle Total